History of Ayurveda : Unknown Facts of Ayurveda 2023

 3 Doshas in The History of Ayurveda

-3 Doshas in Ayurveda
+Doshas in history ayurveda

 The three doshas- Vata, Pitta, and Kapha.
 These doshas are the root cause of diseases.
 Get their qualities from five elements of nature.
 These elements are; air, space, fire, earth, and water.
 These are connected with these elements.